vaiibhavgupta/vaiibhavgupta.github.io/readme.md

   - The objective of the project was to classify live messages sent out during natural calamity (and collected by Figure 8) into 36 pre-defined categories that helps in sorting and sending out these messages to appropriate relief teams and agencies.
   - [Project Repository](https://github.com/vaiibhavgupta/udacity_data_scientist_nanodegree/tree/main/project_disaster_reponse_pipeline)

+I am currently working on hosting these projects on the web.
+In the meantime, visit my [GitHub](https://github.com/vaiibhavgupta/) profile to view my complete portfolio of projects.

 <br>
 <hr>
 <br>